All the ways Kirk Cousins could hit the jackpot -- and what comes next

 If Washington does not sign Cousins before July 15

 The latter possibility isn't as crazy as it sounds.
-If Cousins does not sign, the soon-to-be-29-year-old will have made a total of $43.8966 million in fully guaranteed money over the fifth and sixth years of his NFL career.
+If Cousins does not sign, the soon-to-be 29-year-old will have made a total of $43.8966 million in fully guaranteed money over the fifth and sixth years of his NFL career.
 As one agent I interviewed for this story pointed out, that's pretty sweet for a fourth-round pick whose team's draft-day hope was that he would never have to play for them.

 You could argue that he has made enough that he doesn't need any more and that playing out this year and chancing an injury that costs him his long-term deal is a risk he can afford to take.

-Which means he might be better off waiting, since the agents for Carr and Matthew Stafford are looking for extensions this summer and would want to work off (read: beat) Cousins' number.
+Which means he might be better off waiting, because the agents for Carr and Matthew Stafford are looking for extensions this summer and would want to work off (read: beat) Cousins' number.
 Which means he might not be the highest-paid player for more than a couple of weeks.
 But waiting until next spring, after the Carr and Stafford deals have moved the market, could end up being more lucrative.

 If you're the NFLPA or the agent for someone such Matt Ryan (two years left on his deal) or Aaron Rodgers (three), you would love to see a star quarterback hit the open market and have teams bid on him.
-That's only really happened twice in the franchise-player era, and both of those cases (Drew Brees in 2006 and Peyton Manning in 2012) came with special, injury-related circumstances.
+That has really happened only twice in the franchise-player era, and both of those cases (Drew Brees in 2006 and Peyton Manning in 2012) came with special, injury-related circumstances.
 The franchise tag was basically established for the purpose of keeping star quarterbacks off the market.

 But the franchise rules in the new collective bargaining agreement require a 44 percent pay raise if teams want to use it a third straight year, which is what would happen in Cousins' case.
 That means franchising him again in 2018 would cost Washington $34,478,784 -- fully guaranteed.
 Even in an era of rising salary caps, that's a prohibitive figure.
 The highest-paid quarterback in the league in terms of average salary is Andrew Luck at $24.6 million.
 The highest quarterback salary-cap figure in the league is Joe Flacco's $24.55 million.